1st. Lt. William Dillon Mosiman, M. D.

-William returned to the United States and was discharged, from the army, as a captain on August 3, 1946.
-He worked at Hines Veterans Hospital.
+William returned to the United States and was discharged, from the army, as a captain on August 3, 1946, and worked at Hines Veterans Hospital, Hines, iIllinois.
 The hospital was located just outside the town of Maywood which was the hometown of B Company, 192nd Tank Battalion.

 During his two years of employment at the hospital, William met his wife, Eileen, who was a second lieutenant.
-He married Eileen Thomson on September 2, 1950, in Morton, Illinois.
-They would move to Peoria and raise a family of five children.
+He married Eileen Thomson on September 2, 1950, in Morton, Illinois, and they would move to Peoria and raise a family of five children.